mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 Historical context of this procedure:

-Originally, the m-c->m-b was done a week after m-b->m-r.
-Starting at Firefox 57, Release Management wanted to ship DevEdition b1 week before the planned mozilla-beta merge day.
+Originally, the `m-c` -> `m-b` was done a week after `m-b` -> `m-r`.
+Starting at `Firefox 57`, Release Management wanted to ship DevEdition `b1` week before the planned mozilla-beta merge day.
 This meant Releng had to merge both repos at the same time.

 ## Do the prep work a week before the merge